Buy - Sell Brevard Real Estate

 Brevard Home Sales - Home Inspections

 One of the many details we handle for our clients is the home inspection.
-Some home sellers use pre-sale inspections to maximize the home's marketability (see Blue Ribbon Preferred); but, in most cases we meet with buyers and the inspector just after the contract is signed.
+Some home sellers use pre-sale inspections.
+But in most cases we meet with buyers and the inspector just after the contract is signed.
 The sellers may point out special things they've done to enhance the home, and give tips on how things work.
 Buyers often use this opportunity to take pictures and plan furniture arrangement, but you should follow the inspector, ask questions, and search for problems.
 The process takes 2 to 3 hours and is very detailed.
-Inspectors can miss things, and they don't guarantee against omissions.
+But inspectors can miss things, and they don't guarantee against omissions.
+There is no warranty from the seller - it's buyer beware.

 Florida's